tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 ## Using QtWebKit to inject JS
 qgis2web uses QtWebKit for its preview window.
-In other words, it includes a complete browser implementation, sousers can see and interact with their webmap within the plugin GUI before exporting.
+In other words, it includes a complete browser implementation, so users can see and interact with their webmap within the plugin GUI before exporting.

 This is the reason I didn't immediately think of using it in web2qgis.
 I